hesusruiz/signers/README.md

-   peers      display peers information logfilter  display filtered log information serve      run a web server to display signers behaviour in real time history    download blockchain headers into SQLite database historyfw  download blockchain headers into SQLite database help, h    Shows a list of commands or help for one command
+   peers      display peers information logfilter  display filtered log information serve      run a web server to display signers behaviour in real time history    download blockchain headers into SQLite database, from current towards genesis historyfw  download blockchain headers into SQLite database, from newest stored towards current help, h    Shows a list of commands or help for one command

 GLOBAL OPTIONS: